GoogleChromeLabs/benchmark-workloads/packages/plugins/rollup-copy-files/README.md

         "rollup-copy-files": "workspace:*"
     }
 ```
+Once done, install the package, by running `pnpm install`.

 To use the plugin, import and call the plugin within the plugins array in the `rollup.config.js` file.
 ```JavaScript